 These are not the goals of our practice; they are natural results of unfolding ourselves as the divine beings which we truly are.
 As we release ourselves from our limited and distorted viewpoints of ourselves and our life, our felt-sense of self moves from one of contraction and insecurity to one of spaciousness, strength, and freedom.

 Our bodies are star-dust, gathered and animated by an all-pervading life force, informed and illuminated by a timeless, transcendent intelligence.
 Some deep part of us has always known this, and the desire to know it fully is the source of all our outward longings.
 The Sufi path of spiritual freedom is the promise of the fulfillment of that longing.

-We offer our rich heritage of Sufi teachings for those whose heart’s desire it is to uncover their true nature and purpose in life.
+We offer our rich heritage of Sufi teachings for those whose heart’s desire it is to uncover and claim their true nature and purpose in life.

 The Sufis are an ancient spiritual association, of somewhat uncertain historical origins, taking its present form in the Mid-East and Central Asia beginning about a thousand years ago.
 One may recognize a confluence of characteristically Sufic elements reaching back to the Egyptian and Greek Mysteries, the Zoroastrian Magi, the Kebzeh tradition of the Caucasus, and Central Asian shamanism, as well as inner teachings of the Judaic, Christian, and Islamic streams indigenous to the Mideast.